 Human Factors is the study of the relationship between the individual and the built environment.
 Under the umbrella term "human factors" falls the study of ergonomics and anthropometrics, environmental and spatial behavior, universal design and the Americans with Disabilities Act, life safety issues and issues of social responsibility.
 Human Factors issues will be discussed in the context of various types of design, including private residence design, retail and hospitality design, offices, and design for special populations.
 Study will emphasize the phases of design that deal most directly with human factors issues: programming and post-occupancy evaluation.
-3:0:3 framework of the mechanical, electrical and plumbing systems of a building.
-Students will study the technical, aesthetic and psychological aspects of lighting in an environment.
-Principles of lighting design and selection will be applied to the selection of luminaries and lighting sources.
-Lighting design competencies will be applied to a co-requisite studio design project.
 3:0:3

-Lighting Fundamentals for Interior Design Lighting will be considered within the
+Lighting Fundamentals for Interior Design